conjurinc/pg_random_id/README.md

 No model modification is necessary, just use the table as usual and it will simply work.
 You can even use it without ActiveRecord.

+### Text ids

-Instead of random_id, you can use the random_str_id function.
-This additionally changes the column type to character(6) and stores the ids as base32-encoded strings of handy human-friendly form (think YT ids), such as:
+If you use random_str_id function instead, it will additionally change the column type to character(6) and store the ids as base32-encoded strings of handy human-friendly form (eg. kn5xx1, qy2kp8, e5f67z...).
-    kn5xx1
-    qy2kp8
-    e5f67z
-    jz48ce
-    499fmd
-    qaph84
-    a2ke3b
-    ryr4aa
-    z4dnrs
-    w0a7g0
-    1fqmpq
-    nbcyc6
-    zwh5w5
-    0byxvw
-    bavkh3
-    fz0cb2
-    ...

 ## Contributing